theupdateframework/taps/tap8.md

 There should be no negative security impact.
 The major benefits are that many security-sensitive operations that require key use by multiple parties, will now be much easier to do.
-This will provide a simple mechanism extending and shrinking project membership without an individual with elevated privileges, but based on a threshold of signatures.
+This will provide a simple mechanism for extending and shrinking project membership without an individual with elevated privileges, but based on a threshold of signatures.

 Clients need to take care to check for rotation to a null key (rotate